mdn/kuma/docs/data.rst

 Create the Sample Database
 ==========================
-These scraping tools are used to crete a sample database of public information, which is used for development environments and functional testing without exposing any private production data.
+These scraping tools are used to create a sample database of public information, which is used for development environments and functional testing without exposing any private production data.